chrisov/Inception/README.md

 ```$ docker network create {network_name}```

 Modify the www.conf file to listen to any IP in the network `listen = 0.0.0.0:9000` (the network is only gonna include the two containers).
-Then we build the container, commenting out the lines that correspond to the running script (line 23, 24) and modify the command to call the executable in the foreground `CMD ["/usr/sbin/php-fpm8.2", "-F"]`:
+Modify the command to call the executable in the foreground `CMD ["/usr/sbin/php-fpm8.2", "-F"]`, then build the container, commenting out the lines that correspond to the running script (line 23, 24):

 ```$ docker build -t wp-php-simple {path_to_dockerfile}```